- My LS

 Requalifying as an Italian lawyer after the transition period

-In order to requalify as an Italian lawyer, non-EU/EEA lawyers must sit an ad hoc Bar exam before a special commission of the Italian National Bar Council.
+In order to requalify as an Italian lawyer, solicitors must sit an ad hoc Bar exam before a special commission of the Italian National Bar Council.

 There’s a reduced examination for those who have: